 Remember, the present moment is very brief.
 It always turns immediately into the past.
 The future has not happened.
 Live in the present.

-Constantly living, and being aware of the present, develop a new kind of awareness-consciousness.
-It is awareness of freedom, of being alive, of happiness and joy.
+Living and being aware of the present constantly, develop a new kind of awareness-consciousness.
+It is the awareness of freedom, of being alive, of happiness and joy.
 You come to realize the peace, calmness, joy and freedom from thoughts that the mystics talk about.
 You discover that what they talk about is nothing mysterious, mystical, or out of this life.
 You find that this is a most natural state.

 “Refuse to relive the past.
 Change the video within your mind!”

-“Find the positive, good and useful in each moment!’Tags: living in the present
+“Find the positive, good and useful in each moment and focus on it”